XibrenX/MasterThesis/solution/python_packages/database/database/README.md

 # database
-Genereric package to interact with database
+Generic package to interact with database